anz-bank/gop/README.md

     - Current solution requires a go.mod file to exist in target repo

 ## Nice to haves

 - Fast
     - Sysl parser is slow at the moment, large projects take minutes to parse
+- Ability to construct a tree of every sysl file in existence
+    - Having a central proxy to track the git tags of every repo that uses sysl can track dependencies and build import graphs of every sysl module in existence
+- Not needing to worry about git credentials if running on an internal network
+    - If The central proxy has access to all the git repos in an organisation, anyone with the repo can edit and build the source code without worrying about git credentials.
+This also opens up the possibility for something like sysl-catalog to be a service that has access to all the repos that the sysl proxy has access to.

 ## Inspirations
 - go modules: https://github.com/gomods/athens